 Encouraging your child into team sports from an early age has many benefits.
-In the past we’ve often focused on the physical and health benefits, but there’s now a lot of scientific evidence that highlights the mental, emotional and social benefits that come from playing team sports as well.
+In the past we’ve often focused on the physical and health benefits.
+However, there’s now a lot of scientific evidence that highlights the mental, emotional and social benefits that come from playing team sports as well.

 In this article we’ll look at some of the well known, and more recently discovered benefits of getting your child into sports.

 Regular physical activity, both before and during puberty, is shown to improve the development of stronger bones and muscles, a recent study has found.
-When our bones and muscles are stronger we are more resistant to injury and develop a solid foundation for future physical development as an adult.
+When our bones and muscles are stronger we are more resistant to injury.
+Additionally, we develop a solid foundation for future physical development as an adult.

 Studies have shown that up to 90% of peak bone mass is acquired by age 18 in girls and 20 in men.
 Making it crucial that your child develops their bone health through regular activity at a young age.